-The Lightroom Clarity slider adds a powerful localised contrast effect that can work well on colour shots, but really comes into its own with black and white.
+The Clarity slider in Lightroom Classic and Lightroom CC adds a powerful localised contrast effect that can work well on colour shots, but really comes into its own with black and white.
 It recaptures the some of the punchiness of old black and white films without pushing the overall contrast out of control.

 Here’s an example.
 I took this black and white shot on the coast where I live and the original shot is a little underexposed and flat-looking.
 That’s not a problem – at least I’ve got a full range of tones to work with.